JamesS237/outfitter-introduction/slide1.md

 # About Me

-Hi, I'm James.
-I'm currently in Year Nine at Girton Grammar.
+Hi, I'm James Spencer.
+I'm 14 years old, and currently in Year Nine at Girton Grammar.

-I love building things, most of the time I build apps and websites.
+I love building things, as well as breaking them, most of the time I build and/or break (my own!) apps and websites.